jereinhardt/feste/README.md

 ### Model

-In the model that holds your users' data, include the `Feste::User`.
+In the model that holds your users' data, include `Feste::User`.

 ```ruby
 class User < ApplicationRecord